 The 5 Key Ingredients to Look For in a Sunscreen (And 3 to Avoid)

 Reading a sunscreen ingredient label can be confusing.

-It's hard to know what's good, what's bad, and what's just marketing.
+It’s hard to know what’s good, what’s bad, and what’s just marketing.
 As a brand built on science, we believe in transparency.
 Here is our simple guide to the ingredients that truly matter for protected, healthy skin.

 The "YES" List: 5 Ingredients to Look For

 3. Vitamin E (The Antioxidant Defender) Sun protection doesn't stop at just blocking rays.
 Vitamin E is a powerful antioxidant that helps neutralize "free radicals"—unstable molecules created by sun exposure that lead to premature aging.
+It soothes the skin while the SPF protects it.

 The "NO" List: 3 Ingredients to Avoid